parsiya/parsiya.net/content/post/2015/2015-01-06-tales-from-the-crypt-o-leaking-aes-keys.markdown

 There are four different operations but I am going to go into some detail about ``AddRoundKey``.
 It is also the only operation which introduces an unknown element (key) into the process.
 The other operations are also simple and we can probably guess what they do based on their names.

 ## 1.1 AddRoundKey
-It’s a simple XOR.
+It's a simple XOR.
 A 16 byte round key is XOR-ed with the current block.
 If we count the number of `AddRoundKey` operations for Nr==10, we get 11.
 But we only have one 16 byte key and need 16*11 or 176 bytes.

 *“How am I going to create the extra 160 (176-16) bytes?”* one may ask.
 This is done through some magic known as ``key expansion`` which creates bytes out of thin air.
 It expands the original key into the 176 bytes also known as ``key schedule``.

 ### 1.1.1 AES Key Schedule (aka Rijndael Key Schedule)
 The key expansion algorithm takes the original key and returns the key schedule.
 I could talk about the boring details of it but you are already bored and I am lazy.
 Search for Rijndael Key Schedule if you want to know more.
 Instead we are going to talk about some interesting stuff.

-Don’t make the convenient mistake of thinking of the key schedule as a Pseudo-Random Number Generator (PRNG) where we enter the original key as the seed and then reap bytes.
+Don't make the convenient mistake of thinking of the key schedule as a Pseudo-Random Number Generator (PRNG) where we enter the original key as the seed and then reap bytes.
 In a good PRNG, we should not be able to discover the seed by observing the output.
 In the Rijndael/AES key schedule there is direct correlation between the original key and each round key.

 In AES-128, knowing a single round key (regardless of round number) is enough to generate the original key.
 In AES-256 we need to know two consecutive round keys and that is a good thing for AES-256.
 If not, the schedule had reduced the entropy of a 256-bit key to 128 bits.
 In a lot of hardware (a.k.a limited on-board memory), the first (actual encryption key) and last round keys (first two and last two round keys for AES-256) are stored for encryption/decryption and the rest are generated when needed from them.